MadeByThePinsHub/handbook/README.md

 # Official English Team Handbook

-Official team handbook for the Pins Team, fully open-sourced.
+Welcome to the Pins team's English team handbook, which we open-sourced by @AndreiJirohHaliliDev2006

 ## How to Deploy

 ### GitLab CI
 The GitLab CI configuration is ready to use if you duplicate or fork this project to your side.
-No extra step required.
+No extra step required and feel free to customize it on your needs.
 Just edit and wait for first successful deplyoment.

 ### Local Deployment
 You can clone this GitLab into your machine to contribute to the project